Margaret Murray: Witch-cult, Malta, and Menorca: 1921–1935

-Petra, Cambridge, and London: 1935–53
+Petra, Cambridge, and London: 1935–1953

-During Murray's 1935 trip to Palestine, she had taken the opportunity to visit Petra in neighbouring Jordan.
+During Murray's 1935 trip to Palestine, she visited Petra in neighbouring Jordan.
 Intrigued by the site, in March and April 1937 she returned in order to carry out a small excavation in several cave dwellings at the site, subsequently writing both an excavation report and a guidebook on Petra.
 Back in England, from 1934 to 1940, Murray aided the cataloguing of Egyptian antiquities at Girton College, Cambridge, and also gave lectures in Egyptology at the university until 1942.
-Her interest in folklore more broadly continued and wrote the introduction to Lincolshire Folklore by Ethel Rudkin, within in which she discussed how superior women were as folklorists than men.
+Her interest in folklore more broadly continued and she wrote the introduction to Lincolnshire Folklore by Ethel Rudkin, in which she discussed how superior women were as folklorists to men.

 During the Second World War, Murray evaded the Blitz of London by moving to Cambridge, where she volunteered for a group (probably the Army Bureau of Current Affairs or The British Way and Purpose) who educated military personnel to prepare them for post-war life.
 Based in the city, she embarked on research into the town's Early Modern history, examining documents stored in local parish churches, Downing College, and Ely Cathedral; she never published her findings.
-In 1945, she briefly became involved in the Who put Bella in the Wych Elm? murder case.
+In 1945, she briefly became involved in the "Who put Bella in the Wych Elm?" murder case.

 After the war ended she returned to London, settling into a bedsit room in Endsleigh Street, which was close to University College London (UCL) and the Institute of Archaeology (then an independent institution, now part of UCL); she continued her involvement with the former and made use of the latter's library.
-On most days she visited the British Museum in order to consult their library, and twice a week she taught adult education classes on Ancient Egyptian history and religion at the City Literary Institute; upon her retirement from this position she nominated her former pupil, Veronica Seton-Williams, to replace her.
+On most days, she visited the British Museum in order to consult their library, and twice a week she taught adult education classes on Ancient Egyptian history and religion at the City Literary Institute; upon her retirement from this position she nominated her former pupil, Veronica Seton-Williams, to replace her.

 Murray's interest in popularising Egyptology among the wider public continued; in 1949 she published Ancient Egyptian Religious Poetry, her second work for John Murray's "The Wisdom of the East" series.
-That same year she also published The Splendour That Was Egypt, in which she collated many of her UCL lectures.
+That year she also published The Splendour That Was Egypt, in which she collated many of her UCL lectures.
 The book adopted a diffusionist perspective that argued that Egypt influenced Greco-Roman society and thus modern Western society.
 This was seen as a compromise between Petrie's belief that other societies influenced the emergence of Egyptian civilisation and Grafton Elliot Smith's highly unorthodox and heavily criticised hyperdiffusionist view that Egypt was the source of all global civilisation.
 The book received a mixed reception from the archaeological community.